jrekier/minimal-mistakes/_posts/2016-05-06-rotating-frames.md

 ---
 title: Throwing balls in rotating frames
+date: 2016-05-06
 header:
   image: nightsky.jpg
 use_math: true
 ---

-In my work, I often have to solve problems in non-inertial frames of reference such as the Navier-Stokes equation for fluid dynamics in a rotating container.
-A few days ago, I fancied going back to basic and started having fun with a simpler problem.
-Here is my account of it.

-The problem in question is the free motion of a point particle (say, a small ball) as seen from a rotating frame.
-As a first step, I kept it to 2 dimensions.
-I might do the 3 dimensional case later.
+At work, we have to solve dynamical problem in non-inertial reference frames all the time.
+This simplifies the statement of the problem.
+But sometimes it makes it difficult to understand the solution as you can't build your interpretation on habits that you have that are only valid in an inertial frame.

+At first it was sometimes quite difficult for me to make sense of any answer computed in a rotating frame, for instance.

+So I thought I would go back to basics and do a bit of point-particle mechanics in such frames before moving on to more interesting stuff.

-The Lagrange function for the particle is simply the kinetic energy of the particle with its total velocity written as a combination of its own velocity plus the contribution to the rotation of the whole frame.
-One gets
+In the absence of external forces, the Lagrange function is the kinetic energy of the particle with its total velocity written as a combination of its own velocity plus the contribution to the rotation of the whole frame:

 \begin{align}
 L &= \frac{1}{2}m\left|~\dot{\vec{r}}+\vec{\omega}\times\vec{r}~\right|^2\\\\\\
   &= \frac{1}{2}m\left|\dot{\vec{r}}\right|^2+m~\vec{\omega}\cdot\left(\vec{r}\times\dot{\vec{r}}\right)+\frac{1}{2}m\left[\omega^2r^2-(\vec{\omega}\cdot\vec{r})^2\right]
 \end{align}

-Imposing $~\vec{\omega}^{T}=\left(0,0,\omega\right)$ and constraining the motion to the xy-plane, this becomes
+Setting $~\vec{\omega}^{T}=\left(0,0,\omega\right)$ constrains the motion in the xy-plane by conservation of angular momentum, The Lagrangian becomes

 $$
 L = \frac{1}{2}\left(\dot{x}^2+\dot{y}^2\right)+m\omega(x\dot{y}-y\dot{x})+\frac{1}{2}\omega^2(x^2+y^2)
 $$

-The motion in the two directions can then be derived by using the Euler-Lagrange equations.
-The final result can be expressed as a system of first order differential equations with an interesting shape:
+The motion in the two directions is then be derived by using the Euler-Lagrange equations.
+These give a system of first order differential equations with an interesting shape:

 \begin{align}
 \frac{d}{dt}